Traditional Michigan IRA: Savings vehicles with tax advantages

 2019 Phase-out period for IRA

 - Up to $103,000 for a full deduction; $103,000 – $123,000 for a partial deduction for a married couple filing a joint return or a qualifying widow(er).

 - Up to 64,000 for a full deduction; partial deduction 64,000 – 74,000 for individual, or

 - Less than $10,000 for a married individual filing a separate return

 You must begin taking minimum annual withdrawals from your traditional IRA by April 1 of the year after the year you reach age 70 ½.
 Taxable withdrawals will be subject to ordinary income tax rates.

 There are a number of options available to you when you open an IRA.
-Various investments may be used depending on factors such as your time horizon, risk tolerance, and other financial goals.
-Talk to a qualified financial professional to find out how you can take advantage of the tax benefits of a traditional Individual Retirement Account.
+You can use various investments depending on factors such as your time horizon, risk tolerance, and other financial goals.
+Talk to a financial professional to find out how you can take advantage of the tax benefits of a traditional Individual Retirement Account.

 Contact Info for IRA agent:

-Click to be connected Michigan Individual Retirement Agent or call 248-888-1134 to find out how you can start your plan today.
-For more information on other Michigan Financial services Products click the link.
+Finally, click to be connected Michigan Insurance Agent or call 248-888-1134 to find out how you can start your plan today.
+For more information on other starting a Michigan Health Savings Account click the highlighted link.